-Simply put, this condition is the clouding of the eye’s lens and causes blurred or misty vision through glare, or challenges seeing in dark settings.
+Simply put, this condition is the clouding of the eye’s natural lens and causes blurred or foggy vision.
+Other common symptoms include glare, starburst appearance around lights, and difficulty driving at night time.

 Reasons for Surgery